 Composition scores, demo recordings and application form are due July 31, 2018 at 11:55 p.m.
 PST.
 Demo recordings and composition scores should be submitted via email to firstname.lastname@example.org.
 See below for more details on submission logistics.

-The following is a list of competition rules and requirements.
+The following is a list of composition competition rules and requirements.
 The application form can found hereand at the bottom of this page.

 Rules and Requirements